How many electrolysis hair removal treatments will I need?

 - Hormonal balance — A variety of biologic changes (puberty, illness, emotional upset) can lead to hormonal change that can alter vellus hairs to terminal hairs and activate previously sleeping hair follicles.
 Estradiol can act as a brake on hair follicle cycling by delaying initiation of growing stage and by prolonging the duration of the resting stage.
 There are some individuals who are extremely sensitive to changes in hormonal levels.

 - Pain threshold — The higher your pain threshold, the longer we can continue the treatment.
-At 2pass Clinic, you can use a pain pump to reduce the pain.
-When using a pain pump we can carry out longer and more intensive treatments.
+At 2pass Clinic, you can use local anesthesia to reduce the pain.
+When using local anesthetics we can carry out longer and more intensive treatments.

 - Hair removal that you have already tried in the past —If you have previously had epilation or waxing, your hair follicle may now be deformed.
 This makes it more difficult to insert the needle.
 Also it is important to know that hair removed by plucking, waxing or failed electrolysis may not reappear until months later.
 The regrowth time for a plucked hair will vary with the body area, but the general rule is regrowth occurs 2 to 4 months after plucking.